joseeden/joeden/docs/005-Cybersecurity/012-List-of-Attacks/003-Social-Engineering-Attacks.md

 - Usually used to promote products or services or collect information.
 - Can also be used to trick users into clicking links.

+Another form of spam is **spims** which is basically just spam sent over instant messaging and SMS.

 ## Phishing

 Sending deceptive emails or messages to trick recipients into divulging personal information or clicking malicious links.

-- Intentionally deceiving people to create a sense of urgency or legitimacy.
+Common technique used is to intentionally deceive people to create a sense of urgency or legitimacy.

 - **Smishing** - Phishing through SMS text messages.
 - **Vishing** - Phishing over the phone or through call.
 - **Spear Phishing** - Targeted phishing on certain individuals.